-Nationally, the average 2014 malpractice premium for self-employed CRNAs was 33 percent lower than in 1988 (65 percent lower when adjusted for inflation).
+Malpractice Premiums: Nationally, the average 2016 malpractice premium for self-employed CRNAs was 33 percent lower than in 1988 (65 percent lower when adjusted for inflation).

-More than 49,000 of the nation’s nurse anesthetists (including CRNAs and student registered nurse anesthetists) are members of the AANA (or, approximately 90 percent of all U.S. nurse anesthetists).
+AANA Membership: More than 50,000 of the nation’s nurse anesthetists (including CRNAs and student registered nurse anesthetists) are members of the AANA (or, 90 percent of all U.S. nurse anesthetists).
 More than 40 percent of nurse anesthetists are men, compared with less than 10 percent of nursing as a whole.

-Education and experience required to become a CRNA include:
+Education Requirements: The minimum education and experience required to become a CRNA include*:

 - A minimum of one year full-time work experience, or its part-time equivalent, as a registered nurse in a critical care setting.

-- Graduation with a minimum of a master’s degree from an accredited nurse anesthesia educational program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
-As of August 2016, there were 115 accredited nurse anesthesia programs in the United States utilizing more than 2,500 active clinical sites; 37 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.
-Nurse anesthesia programs range from 24-36 months, depending upon university requirements.
-All programs include clinical training in university-based or large community hospitals.
+- Graduation with a minimum of a master’s degree from a nurse anesthesia educational program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
+As of August 2016, there were 115 accredited nurse anesthesia programs in the United States utilizing more than 2,100 active clinical sites; 46 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.
+Nurse anesthesia programs range from 24-42 months, depending on university requirements.
+Programs include clinical settings and experiences.

 - Pass the National Certification Examination following graduation.

 For CRNAs recertifying in 2017, the recertification requirements remain the same as previous recertification periods: a minimum of 40 hours of approved continuing education every two years, document substantial anesthesia practice, maintain current state licensure, and certify that they have not developed any conditions that could adversely affect their ability to practice anesthesia.
 After recertification in 2017, all CRNAs will be in the NBCRNA CPC Program.